erikgall/brickbreaker/speech.md

 Each step is like a line of computer code.

-1. Open Bag wrong end
+1. Open Bag (rip open from wrong end)
-2. Get 2 slices out
+2. Get 2 slices of bread out
-3. Apply PB
+3. Apply PB (way too much PB)
-4. Apply Jelly
+4. Apply Jelly (way too much jelly)
-5. Put together wrong way
+5. Put together (wrong way, w/ PB & J on outside)
 6. Eat it

 ---